AdrianaVlad/Backgammon-Python-project/README.md

 - show selected 'column' (meaning: piece at the top of the 'triangle'/space* will move on next valid click)
 - deselect piece button (so you don't get stuck)
 - stack pieces on space if > 5 (so they don't overlap with the space below/above)
+- double dice: ex: if player rolls '3 3' they can move 3 spaces 4 times
+- roll to determine who goes first (still, player 1 will play white and 2 black, but now player 1 always goes first)

 TODO:
-- double dice: ex: if player rolls '3 3' they can move 3 spaces 4 times

 - taking pieces functionality
 	- place your piece if only one opponent piece on space
 	- place taken piece in the middle of the board